 JJapan is a developed, wealthy nation, so medical facilities throughout the country are of a high international standard.
 Diseases such as malaria, dengue fever and cholera do not exist in Japan, so medical professionals do not usually recommend vaccinations prior to vacation.
 We are a travel company and we are not qualified to provide detailed medical information appropriate to your individual needs; it is recommended you consult with your local doctor or a specialist travel medical center for current health information on vaccinations and medicine for your trip at least one month prior to departure.

 Temporary visitor visas are issued on arrival (at no cost) for holders of Australian, United Kingdom, New Zealand, Canadian and United States of America passports.
 International arrivals are fingerprinted on arrival (a quick and efficient process).
 International and domestic departure taxes are included in air ticket prices.

 Safety and security

-Despite the low level of risk, we still recommend you keep photocopies of your passport, credit card numbers and airline tickets in a safe place separate to the originals.
-Valuables should be secured in your hotel's safety deposit boxes if possible.
+As a precaution we do recommend you keep a photocopy of your passport, airline tickets and credit card numbers.
+These documents should be kept in a safe place separate from the originals.
+You should leave valuables in hotel safety deposit boxes wherever possible.
 Read our safety guidelines for further information.

 ‘Culture Shock Japan’, by Sean Bramble